-How to Become an Major
+How to Become a Major

 Students wishing to major in biology should enroll in general chemistry during their first year.
-Students may elect to take BIOL 15b, an introductory course in biology in the first year.
-Exceptionally well prepared students may enroll in Cell Structure and Function and/or Genetics in their first year.
-Most students begin the biology series in their sophomore year and take Genetics and Molecular Biology and Cell Structure and Function (BIOL 22a and b), plus labs.
-During their sophomore year, students should enroll in Organic Chemistry, with associated labs.
-While other course schedules are possible, the one described above allows students ample time to complete the remaining requirements (physics, and biology electives) for the biology degree during the junior and senior years and leaves students the option of enrolling in Senior Research during the senior year.
+Students may elect to take BIOL 15b, an introductory course in biology, in the first year.
+Exceptionally well-prepared students may enroll in BIOL 22a (Genetics) in their first year.

+Most students begin the biology series in their sophomore year and take BIOL 22a (Genetics and Molecular Biology) and BIOL 22b (Cell Structure and Function), plus labs.
+During their sophomore year, students can also enroll in CHEM 25a,b (Organic Chemistry), with associated labs.

+Other course schedules are indeed possible, but students should note that some biology electives have a prerequisite of completion of CHEM 25a.
+Taking CHEM 25a,b in the sophomore year allows students to begin taking electives in their junior year, as well as to begin completing the remaining requirements for the BA or BS degree in biology.
+Students also have the option of enrolling in BIOL 99a,b (Senior Research) during the senior year.